elevateforhumanity/fix2/COMPETITIVE_ANALYSIS_UPDATED.md

 **What Canvas Does Better:**
 - More mature admin tools (Canvas has been around since 2011)
+- Cleaner, more intuitive navigation (8/10 vs our 7/10)
 - Larger ecosystem of integrations
 - More established in higher education
 - Better documentation for admins
+- More consistent design system

 **What Elevate Does Better:**
 - Modern tech stack (Next.js/TypeScript vs Ruby on Rails)